White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Empirical Study

 \textbf{Comparison with existing tests.} To study the performance on code coverage in industrial settings, we compare our generated tests with existing tests.
 The analysis was conducted with three groups of tests: \begin{itemize} \item $W$: a test suite generated by RPC-EVO that achieves the worst result out of the 30 repetitions; \item $B$: a test suite generated by RPC-EVO that achieves the best result; \item $E$: a set of existing tests. \end{itemize} The code coverage was collected by executing the generated tests and existing tests on the SUTs with Intellij~\cite{intellijCov}.

 In Table~\ref{tab:numtests}, we report the numbers of tests in these groups for each of \csA--\csD.
-Regarding the existing tests in the industrial setting of our partner, there exist two types of tests.
-One type is manually written automated test (e.g., JUnit), and the other is with a replay of manual testing (using a custom testing tool).
+Regarding the existing tests in the industrial setting of our partner, those are the actual tests currently used at Meituan to find regression faults in these APIs.
+These tests were prepared by engineers and testers at Meituan, completely independently from our experiments.
+There exist two types of these tests.
+One type is manually written automated tests (e.g., JUnit), and the other is with a replay of manual testing (using a custom testing tool).
 The manual testing would be driven from the user-side, as the example shown in Figure~\ref{fig:rpc-context}.
-For instance, a tester could perform a real business scenario as a user by directly interacting with an app on their mobile phones.
+For instance, a tester at Meituan would perform a real business scenario as a user, by directly interacting with an app on their mobile phones.
 Then, with the requests from the user, it would result in various RPC communications among the services.
 Those communications are recorded (such as what calls are invoked) along with the states of the connected external services.
 With an industrial testing tool, such records are performed as a replay (such as re-execute the calls) on the SUTs for conducting manual regression testing.
 In order to collect code coverage for the record for the comparisons in this paper, we converted the records as JUnit tests by extracting the calls and their inputs (but a setup of the states of external services with the replay tool cannot be transferred into the JUnit tests).

 Results of line coverage reported with Intellij achieved by the three groups for \csA--\csD are reported in Table~\ref{tab:comp-exisiting}.
 Note that the line coverage might be slightly different with the results in Table~\ref{tab:comparison} which are reported with \evo bytecode instrumentation.
 However, the comparison is always performed with results obtained from the same coverage runner.